 Dr. Johnson was born and raised in

 Dr. Johnson has presented academic papers at national, regional, and state conferences winning awards at each level and have published essays in the Memphis Theological Seminary Journal and the Black Theology Journal.
-He also serves as president of the African American Communication and Culture Division of the National Communication Association and holds membership in several national, regional and state Associations in the areas of Communication, African American and Religious Studies.
-Dr. Johnson is an avid blogger for The Huffington Post, Political Theology and the Religious Left blogs.
+He also serves as president of the African American Communication and Culture Division of the National Communication Association and holds membership in several national, regional and state associations in the areas of Communication, African American and Religious Studies.
+Dr. Johnson is an avid blogger for The Huffington Post, Political Theology and Faith in Memphis blogs.

 In addition to what many consider groundbreaking work on Bishop Turner, Dr. Johnson maintains an eclectic research agenda.
 Ongoing research projects explore the nexus between rhetoric, theology and the Bible, urban ministry and theology, religion and politics, the religious rhetoric of Barack Obama, religion and media and more recently, the prophetic rhetoric of W.E.B.
 Du Bois.